lookino123/medical_records/README.md

 # Century Health | ML Engineer Take Home Assignment

 # Data
-the original notes from the physicians are on notes.xlsx structured outputs are in final.csv all intermediate checkpoints are in the folder named 'checkpoints'.
+the original notes from the physicians are on original_data.xlsx Otputs are in final_results.csv

+all intermediate checkpoints are in the folder named 'checkpoints'.
 They are the intermediate steps, saved in case of a Jupyter kernel crash.

 # Strategy